animint/animint2/README.md

 ## Use

+`animint2` is a fork of `ggplot2`, with a few additions for interactivity.
-Animint2 uses the same implementation of `ggplot2`’s grammar of graphics—with a few additions.
-If you’re familiar with `ggplot2`, using `animint2` will be easy.
+If you’re already familiar with `ggplot2`, then using `animint2` will be easy.
 If you’re not, no worries.
-To get started, see the brief [Animint2 Quick Start Guide](https://animint.github.io/animint2/articles/animint2.html) or read the first few chapters of the [Animint2 Manual](https://rcdata.nau.edu/genomic-ml/animint2-manual/Ch00-preface.html).
+To get started, see the brief [Animint2 Quick Start Guide](https://animint.github.io/animint2/articles/animint2.html) or read the first few chapters of the [Animint2 Manual](https://animint-manual-en.netlify.app).

-`animint2` renders and animates data visualizations.
-It can neither manipulate the datasets you give it nor generate its own data.

 ## Similar Packages

 `animint2` isn’t the only R package that can create animated or interactive data visualizations.
 [animation](https://cran.r-project.org/package=animation) and [gganimate](https://cloud.r-project.org/web/packages/gganimate/index.html) can animate changes between variables over time.
-The [loon](https://cran.r-project.org/package=loon) package specializes in exploratory data analysis. [plotly](https://cran.r-project.org/package=plotly) is probably most similar to animint2 in terms of functionality.
+The [loon](https://cran.r-project.org/package=loon) package specializes in exploratory data analysis.
+[plotly](https://cran.r-project.org/package=plotly) can also create interactive graphics (but without the clickSelects and showSelected keywords).

-For comparisons between the aforementioned packages and `animint2`, see [the differences wiki page](https://github.com/animint/animint2/wiki/Differences-with-other-packages).
+For more comparisons, see [the differences wiki page](https://github.com/animint/animint2/wiki/Differences-with-other-packages).

 ## Problems?

 The `animint2` package is a work in progress.
 If you spot any bugs or unexpected behaviors, please let us know by [reporting it as an issue on GitHub](https://github.com/animint/animint2/issues).
 Thanks!
 Have a great day.

 ## Other galleries